RolandDreger/kirby-data-importer/README.md

 ## 4 Options
 You can find these settings in the file **index.php**

-### 4.1 Default import mode: String »update« or »skip«
+### 4.1 Default import mode
-If options field is hidden or value is unset.
+Values: »update« or »skip«.
+Setting if options field is hidden or value is unset.

     'default_import_mode' => 'skip'

-### 4.2 Field separator in CSV file: String
+### 4.2 Field separator in CSV file
 Image name separator in CSV file is »,« (without space).
 Do NOT use »,« here!